 “Every twilight is double, aurora and evening.
 This formidable chrysalis which is called the universe shivers eternally in feeling, at the same time, the agonizing caterpillar and the butterfly reawakening ”, Victor Hugo.

-The life cycle of some species of butterflies doesn’t go beyond 24 hours: 24 hours to explore a small corner of the world, to coupling, and to nourish themselves enough to accomplish the last, imminent, wings flap.
-Therefore strength also reflects itself in the ability of channel once expectations within the brief time-lapse of one single day.
-If the uncertain historic moment requires us to re-address our life choices to the immediate present, like butterflies do we need to look at the next 24 hours as “our world”.
+The life cycle of some species of butterflies is shorter than 24 hours: 24 hours to explore a small corner of the world, to coupling, and to nourish themselves enough to accomplish the last imminent wings flap.
+Strength can also mean being able of channeling our life expectations within the brief time-lapse of one single day.
+Because the uncertain historical moment requires to re-address our life choices to the immediate present we need to look at the next 24 hours as “our world”, just like butterflies do.
 As the philosopher Rabindranath Tangore wrote: “The butterfly doesn’t count the years, but the instants: for this reason its time is enough for her”.
-The back front isn’t an option, and the projection of ourselves into the future is blurry, but the present time is still a valid possibility of gratification —a context for experiencing desire and growth, to create and to being happy.
+We can’t go back in time and our own projection in the future is blurry, but the present moment is still a valid possibility for experiencing will and growth.

-This artwork commemorates the value of the human soul’s intrinsic strength, existing regardless sex, age, body size and physical health, applied to the daily dimension.
+This artwork commemorates the human soul’s intrinsic strength existing regardless of sex, age, body size and physical health, applied to the daily dimension.
 Getting inspiration from the life cycle of butterflies and from their powerful symbology, 24 hours represents the immediate present not only as a circumstance of mere existence, but as a possibility for self-realization.